Did you have to leave the beautiful blue skies and golden sandy beaches of Australia to return home due to the COVID-19 pandemic in 2020?

 You must file your return before this deadline to avoid fines and penalties from the ATO.

-How much tax will I get back?
+How much tax will I get back in Australia?

 The amount of tax you get back will depend on your personal circumstances, such as: